 UK traders have access to a wide range of trading asset classes, with Commodity Contracts for Difference (CFDs) being a particularly popular choice.
-Commodity CFDs enable traders to speculate on the price movements of commodities like oil, gold, wheat, and many others without actually owning the physical assets.
+Commodity CFDs enable traders to speculate on the price movements of commodities such as oil, gold, wheat and many others without actually owning the physical assets.
 This type of trading offers a flexible and diverse way to participate in the market, making it appealing to both beginners and experienced traders.

-- ActivTrades, a broker holding a license from the FCA, quotes prices for 15+ hard and soft commodities, such as gold, silver, copper, natural gas, soybean meal, wheat, sugar, and more.
+- ActivTrades, a broker holding a licence from the FCA, quotes prices for over 15 hard and soft commodities, such as gold, silver, copper, natural gas, soybean meal, wheat, sugar and more.
 The products are tradable through CFDs on spot commodities and futures contracts.

-- Customers of eToro, another FCA-regulated brokerage, face a choice from 46 commodities, ranging from precious metals like gold and palladium to agricultural products like rice, oats, corn, and soybeans.
+- Customers of eToro, another FCA-regulated brokerage, have a choice of 46 commodities, ranging from precious metals like gold and palladium to agricultural products like rice, oats, corn and soybeans.
 Most commodities can be traded through futures CFDs, with leverage of up to 1:20 for gold and 1:10 for other products.

 Commodity CFDs Explained

 Commodity CFDs are financial instruments that allow UK traders to speculate on the price movements of commodities without actually owning the underlying assets.
-These instruments are particularly popular due to their high flexibility and liquidity.
-Through Commodity CFD trading, traders can access a wide range of markets, including metals like gold and silver, base metals like copper, energy carriers like oil and gas, and agricultural products like wheat and coffee.
+These instruments are particularly popular owing to their high flexibility and liquidity.
+Through Commodity CFD trading, traders can access a wide range of markets, including metals such as gold and silver, base metals like copper, energy commodities like oil and gas, and agricultural products like wheat and coffee.

 Commodity CFD trading involves entering into a contract with a broker that specifies the difference between the buy and sell prices of a commodity at the time of the contract’s initiation and expiration.
 If the trader correctly predicts the direction of the price movement, they can earn a profit equivalent to the difference between the two prices.